juliangav/www.julian.is/_posts/2017-04-25-static-websites-and-jamstack.md

 Although you are going to enjoy the flexibility (and affordability) of hosting, specially with larger scale websites, you want to make sure that you’re using a host with a fast CDN to deliver your static files.
 You have a bunch of options:

 <h3>Netlify</h3>
 Built from the ground up to host modern static websites, [Netlify](https://www.netlify.com/){:target="_blank" rel="noopener"} (they actually coined the term “JAMstack”) understands the static concept and provide a full suite of open source products that are focused around static websites (sorta like the WP Engine of static websites).
 They’re also the hosting platform behind the new redesign of Smashing Magazine.
-Plans are relatively affordable but if you have an open source project, they’ll host it for free.
+Plans are relatively affordable, but if you have an open source project, they’ll host it for free.

 <h3>Amazon Web Services (AWS) S3</h3>
 [Amazon S3](https://aws.amazon.com/s3/){:target="_blank" rel="noopener"} is a utility storage service that’s used for backups and content storage as well as static websites.
 This is an ideal [hosting setup for a JAMstack website](https://habd.as/zero-to-http-2-aws-hugo/){:target="_blank" rel="noopener"}.
 If it’s your first time creating an AWS account, they’ll provide free hosting for the first 12 months.